 Cell Biology, Neuroscience

-Dr. De Camilli is also John Klingenstein Professor of Neuroscience, professor of cell biology, and chair of the Department of Neuroscience at the Yale School of Medicine; founding director of the Yale Program in Cellular Neuroscience, Neurodegeneration, and Repair (CNNR); and a member of the Kavli Institute for Neuroscience.
+Dr. De Camilli is John Klingenstein Professor of Neuroscience, professor of cell biology, and chair of the Department of Neuroscience at the Yale School of Medicine.
+He is also director of the Kavli Institute for Neuroscience.

 For humans to think and feel, nerve cells in the brain have to communicate with each other.
 To do so, a neuron packages special signaling molecules, called neurotransmitters, into small pouches that merge with the cell's outer membrane, where the load is released into the synapse, the space between the cells.
 A second neuron then picks up the neurotransmitters.
 To be able to quickly repeat the process, the first neuron recycles the used membranes and re-forms new pouches within the cell, where they pick up their next batch of neurotransmitters.